OpenTier/STAIRS/README.md

 cd STAIRS
 ```

-2. Initialize and update the git submodules:
+2. (Optional) Initialize the git submodules used for demos:
 ```sh
 git submodule update --init --recursive
 ```

+#### Submodule Handling
+Submodules provide demo content and API definitions.
+If you skipped initializing
+them, comment out the `device` service in `docker-compose.yaml` or provide your
+own device implementation.

 3. Compose the platform:
 - Option 1 (recommended): with [observability stack](./monitoring/README.md) and [REST APIs](./cloud/backend/stairs_api/README.md) integration: